blockchainsllc/in3-docs/docs/api-c.md

 returns the block for the given number (if number==0, the latest will be returned).

-If result is null, check ,! otherwise make sure to free the result after using it!
+If result is null, check eth_last_error()! otherwise make sure to free the result after using it!

 arguments:
 ```eval_rst